ryantd42/NY-Legislative-Git/2023/A7256A-2023/bill.md

   FISCAL NOTE.--Pursuant to Legislative Law, Section 50:
   This  bill  would modify the service retirement benefit for members of the New York State and Local Employees' Retirement  System  employed  by Westchester County as correction officers.
 The modified service retire- ment  benefit  will  be  one-half  of  final  average  salary (FAS) upon completion of twenty-five years of creditable  service  with  additional sixtieths  for  each year of creditable service in excess of twenty-five years but not in excess of thirty years.
 The current service  retirement benefit is one-half of FAS upon completion of twenty-five years of cred- itable service.
-  If this bill is enacted during the 2023 legislative session, we antic- ipate that there will be an increase of approximately  $930,000  in  the annual  contributions  of  Westchester County for the fiscal year ending March 31, 2024.
-In future years, this cost  will  vary  as  the  billing rates and salary of the affected members change.
+  If this bill is enacted during the 2023 legislative session, we antic- ipate  that  there  will be an increase of approximately $1.0 million in the annual contributions of  Westchester  County  for  the  fiscal  year ending  March  31,  2025.
+In  future  years  this cost will vary but is expected to average 0.8% of affected salary annually.
-  In addition to the annual contributions discussed above, there will be an immediate past service cost of approximately $11.3 million which will be  borne  by  Westchester  County  as a one-time payment.
-This estimate assumes that payment will be made on February 1,  2024.
-If  Westchester County  elects to amortize this cost over a 10-year period, the cost for the first year including interest would be $1.44 million.
+  In addition to the annual contributions discussed above, there will be an immediate past service cost of approximately $11.6 million which will be borne by Westchester County as  a  one-time  payment.
+This  estimate assumes  that  payment  will be made on February 1, 2025.
+If Westchester County elects to amortize this cost over a 10-year period, the cost  for the first year including interest would be $1.49 million.
+ A. 7256--A  3

-  These estimated costs are based on 821 affected  members  employed  by Westchester  County, with annual salary of approximately $103 million as of March 31, 2022.
+  These  estimated  costs  are based on 851 affected members employed by Westchester County, with annual salary of approximately $104 million  as of March 31, 2023.
   Summary of relevant resources:
- A. 7256  3

-  Membership data as of March 31, 2022 was used in measuring the  impact of the proposed change, the same data used in the April 1, 2022 actuari- al  valuation.
-Distributions  and  other statistics can be found in the 2022 Report of the Actuary and the 2022 Annual  Comprehensive  Financial Report.
+  Membership  data as of March 31, 2023 was used in measuring the impact of the proposed change, the same data used in the April 1, 2023 actuari- al valuation.
+Distributions and other statistics can be  found  in  the 2023  Report  of the Actuary and the 2023 Annual Comprehensive Financial Report.
-  The  actuarial assumptions and methods used are described in the 2020, 2021, and 2022 Annual Report to the  Comptroller  on  Actuarial  Assump- tions,  and  the  Codes, Rules and Regulations of the State of New York:
- Audit and Control.
+  The actuarial assumptions and methods used are described in  the  2023 Annual  Report  to  the  Comptroller  on  Actuarial Assumptions, and the Codes, Rules and Regulations  of  the  State  of  New  York:  Audit  and Control.
-  The Market Assets and GASB Disclosures are found in the March 31, 2022 New York State and Local  Retirement  System  Financial  Statements  and Supplementary Information.
+  The Market Assets and GASB Disclosures are found in the March 31, 2023 New  York  State  and  Local  Retirement System Financial Statements and Supplementary Information.
   I am a member of the American Academy of Actuaries and meet the Quali- fication Standards to render the actuarial opinion contained herein.
   This fiscal note does not constitute a legal opinion on the  viability of  the  proposed change nor is it intended to serve as a substitute for the professional judgment of an attorney.
-  This  estimate, dated March 30, 2023, and intended for use only during the 2023 Legislative Session, is Fiscal Note No. 2023-125,  prepared  by the Actuary for the New York State and Local Retirement System.
+  This estimate, dated January 3, 2024, and intended for use only during the 2024 Legislative Session, is Fiscal Note No.  2024-16,  prepared  by the Actuary for the New York State and Local Retirement System.